JeffSpies/windows-setup/README.md

 ## Linux via WSL2

+The first thing we're going to do is install and configure Windows Subsystem for Linux.
+This puts the power of Linux besides Windows.

+### Install

 1. Get Windows 10 Pro--you can find cheap, legal keys on auction and other key distribution sites.
 This way you can run Docker for Windows as Docker running is WSL is near-impossible; don't go down that path until it's officially supported in WSL.

 1. Configure Windows 10 to run Windows Subsystem for Linux: